dodgerogers/nucleus-core-ruby/README.md

 ## Overview

-A colleague drew this diagram to show how business logic should be separated from the framework.
+A colleague drew this diagram showing how business logic 'should' be separated from the framework, which seemed simple to understand but difficult to execute.\

 ![Separating business logic from the framework](doc/images/readme.png)

-This sounded great but was oblique to translate into code, `Nucleus-Core` aims to provide some guidelines.
-Let the framework handle requests and render responses from/to the medium it serves, and business logic is everything else in between written in pure ruby (authentication, authorization, service orchestration, data access, and what to output).
+`Nucleus-Core` is a way to translate this into code.
+It prescribes that the framework handles requests and rendering responses, then business logic is everything else in-between.

 ## Components

 **NucleusCore::Responder** - The boundary which passes request parameters to your business logic, then renders a response.\
 **NucleusCore::Policy** - Authorization objects.\
 **NucleusCore::Operation** - Service implementation, executes a single use case and can rollback any side effects.\
-**NucleusCore::Workflow** - Service orchestration, composes multi-stage, divergent operations.\
+**NucleusCore::Workflow** - Sequenced service orchestration.\
-**NucleusCore::Repository** - Data access, conceals the complexity of interacting with data sources from the caller.\
+**NucleusCore::Repository** - Data access, conceals data source interaction, and returns objects the application owns.\
 **NucleusCore::View** - Presentation objects, capable of rendering multiple formats.

 ## Supported Frameworks